corrode/corrode.github.io/content/blog/paradigms/index.md

 Here are my personal rules of thumb:

+* **Embrace object-oriented patterns for organization.** For organizing larger parts of your application, consider object-oriented constructs.
+Using structs or enums can encapsulate related data and functions, providing a clear structure without worrying about the details.
 * **Leverage functional patterns for data transformations.** Especially within smaller scopes like functions and closures, functional methods such as mapping, filtering, or reducing can make your code both concise and clear.
-* **Embrace object-oriented patterns for organization.** For organizing larger applications, consider object-oriented constructs.
-Using structs or enums can encapsulate related data and functions, providing a clear structure.
+  Use functional programming when you can phrase your problem as a series of transformations over some data.
 * **Use imperative style for granular control.** In scenarios where you're working close to the hardware, or when you need explicit step-by-step execution, the imperative style is often a necessity.
 It allows for precise